montagejs/montagejs.org/docs/serialization-format.md

 ---

-# MontageJS Declaration
+# Mod Declaration

 >**Note:** We are currently in the process of updating our docs.
 This document may not be complete or fully up-to-date yet.
 We apologize for any inconvenience.

 This document explains the serialization format Montage uses to serialize, and later deserialize, an _object graph_ AKA declaration

-A declaration describes the objects, components, properties, component data bindings, and DOM relationships involved in a MontageJS application.
-MontageJS uses JavaScript Object Notation (JSON) as the serialization format.
+A declaration describes the objects, components, properties, component data bindings, and DOM relationships involved in a Mod application.
+Mod uses JavaScript Object Notation (JSON) as the serialization format.
 At runtime, Montage parses the JSON structure and deserializes its contents into JavaScript, which is then evaluated and executed in the browser.

 ## JSON Overview
 JSON, a text format designed for serializing structured data, can represent six data types: